agentsofthesystem/AgentSmith/docs/developer.md

 ## Testing

-There is a client and a scripts folder.
+This software uses the coverage and pytest python packages for a testing framework.
+All tests are in the "tests" folder, and are split up by unit tests and functional tests.
+Any unit test is a simple test of a singular function or independent object.
+A functional test is

 # Secrets File

 Create a file called ".env" and inside of it the following secrets must be added.

 1. SECRET_KEY - This is the application secret.

-2. COMPOSE_PROJECT_NAME - This is the name of the app for docker compose to use.
-Helps with testing.
+NOTE:
+   - This is only used for development.
+In production this would be unused or implemented via alternative feature.

 # Software Development Process

 ## Documentation

 This readme will contain most pertinent information or links to other markdown files.
 The code itself ought to conform to pydocs and use pydocstyle to maintain that standard.
+The docs folder will hold all files related to software documentation.

 ## Software Code Quality